- Elevation Certificate Form (prior elevation certificate form is valid until November 1, 2023)

 How to find out what flood zone I am in?

 Please use the City of Norfolk address information resource called NorfolkAIR.
-Under the public safety tab you can find out what flood zones are on your property.
+Under the flood awareness tab you can find out what flood zones are on your property.
 You can also use the FEMA Map Service Center.
 For specific flood zone determinations, please fill our the Flood Zone Determination Form (someone will respond within two business days) or call the Planning Department at 757-664-4752.

 Does the City have an elevation certificate for my residence on file?